 Content areas for measuring IIS functionality and capability within a specific functional area are made up of distinct measures and tests.
 Measures and tests will become more formalized as they progress into different stages.
-The table below includes planned content areas for Assessment.
+The table below includes planned phases of Assessment.
 The order may be subject to change.